lpolish/luispulidocom-new-blog/src/content/posts/photobiomodulation-device-compliance.md

 ## Bringing Light to Life: The Impact of PBM Devices in Specialized Care

 The core purpose of PBM device development is its tangible impact on patient outcomes.
 These devices are precise instruments of healing, aiding individuals across a spectrum of needs.
 Consider the role of PBM in **oncology support**, where it can significantly alleviate painful side effects like oral mucositis from chemotherapy, thereby improving a patient's quality of life.
 In **anti-aging applications**, PBM offers targeted solutions for skin rejuvenation, reducing inflammatory markers associated with aging, and improving skin elasticity.
 Our involvement extends beyond developing devices; we actively deliver these therapies.
-For example, at **PBM Hospital**, a leading clinic specializing in comprehensive PBM treatments, we directly observe the positive transformations in patients.
+For example, at [PBM Hospital](https://pbmhospital.mx/en/home/), a leading clinic specializing in comprehensive PBM treatments, we directly observe the positive transformations in patients.
 This practical experience provides crucial insights that directly inform the design and refinement of our devices.

 ## Building Robust Manufacturing Processes